22 Low Light Small Houseplants that Don't Need Sunlight

 Arrowhead Vine also called Goosefoot Vine, Arrowhead Plant, African Evergreen, Arrowhead Philodendron, American Evergreen or Nephthytis are compact, fast-growing plants with arrow-shaped leaves which dramatically change in shape as the plant ages.

-Syngonium podophyllum flourishes in bright, indirect light, average warmth of 15-280C, moderate humidity of 50-55% and consistently moist, rich, well-drained, all purpose potting soils coupled with monthly feeding in the growing season.
+Syngonium podophyllum flourishes in bright indirect light, warmth of 15-280C, humidity of 50-55% and consistently moist, rich, well-drained soils coupled with monthly feeding in the growing season.
+Learn more on how to grow and care for Arrowhead Vines.

 7. Asparagus Fern (Asparagus plumosus)